-Education for the developing minds should act as a “vision of the whole universe” (Clio 1989 p 5 – 6).
+Education for developing minds should act as a “vision of the whole universe” (Clio 1989 p 5 – 6).

-In the Second Plane of Development, the child begins to explore new horizons and opportunities to develop an intimate understanding of the world.
+During the Second Plane of Development, the child begins to explore new horizons and opportunities to develop an intimate understanding of the world.

 During the Second Plane of development, the Montessori Method of Education promotes a curriculum that facilitates cognitive and social development.

 Cosmic Education in the Montessori Method is described as a pathway through which the child develops a global vision.

 The Cosmic Education curriculum integrates the five great lessons that allow children to comprehend the interconnectedness of the world and their place in the universe.